Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 >
 > – Peter Singer, *Practical Ethics, 3rd Edition* (p.
 73)

+And many more secular and pro-choice sources can be found [here](https://www.epm.org/resources/2011/Apr/27/when-does-life-begin-quotes-many-sources/).

 ## The road ahead for pro-choice advocacy

 While many tend to concede these biological facts, note also the implicit assumption being made here; that we ought to attribute moral value equally to all biological human beings.
 For people such as Peter Singer, this was his line of attack as he writes: